 - Silent reading: Ask all students to read the passage silently.
 When finished reading the passage, students silently put up a thumb and read the passage again.
 This keeps all students engaged in reading while they “wait” for the slower readers.
 Once you see that all students have put up a thumb, continue with your discussion.
 Speedy students who reread the passage again and again can add raised fingers to their hand to show how many times they’ve read the passage.

 Remember, your job is to teach a Bible lesson to the class, not reading skills.
-Of course it’s nice to build other skills on Sunday mornings, but your primary focus should be on building up your students’ spirits, not their academics.
+Of course it’s nice to build other skills on Sunday mornings, but you should primarily focus on building up your students’ spirits, not their academics.
 So when you consider how you will teach, always choose the option that promotes spiritual growth.

 var _gaq = _gaq || ; _gaq.push(['_setAccount', 'UA-36468981-1']); _gaq.push(['_setDomainName', 'timbedley.com']); _gaq.push(['_setAllowLinker', true]); _gaq.push(['_trackPageview']);